 Moments In Statistics (2012)

-The measure of central tendency (location) and the measure of dispersion (variation) both are useful to describe a data set but both of them fail to tell anything about the shape of the distribution.
+The measure of central tendency (location) and the measure of dispersion (variation) are useful for describing a data set.
+Both the measure of central tendencies and the measures of dispersion fail to tell anything about the shape of the distribution.
 We need some other certain measure called the moments.
 Moments in Statistics are used to identify the shape of the distribution known as skewness and kurtosis.

 Moments about Mean